david-yost/BookNotes/the-unicorn-project.md

 - If someone is trustworthy to fix and issue they are trustworthy enough to make sure that issue gets merged, tested and promoted to production.
 - If a process is not working well don't just keep following the process because it's the process.
 Look for ways to improve it to make it more efficient and to better serve the people that use the process to solve problems.

 ### Chapter 11 - Wednesday, October 1

 #### Summary

+Maxine gets to to Dockside and Kurt is already waiting with beers and wine on the table.
+Maxine doesn't like to self medicate with alcohol but decides she needs a little tonight with the day she's had.
+As everyone arrives they are talking about the progress on their slimmed down environments and the collaboration with the teams around them.
+Eventually Maxine gets to bring up what's been bothering her and why she asked to assemble a meeting of The Rebellion.
+She's flabergasted by how difficult it is to get things done.
+Endless roads of ticket creation and waiting for stamps of approval and review processes and restricted access.
+Adam and Dwayne share how they did it to themselves because they wanted QA to be separate from DEV.
+Every single thing that went wrong was an excuse to add more checks and balances to handcuff the devs more until they ended up here, with endlessly unnecessary beaurocracy.

+After the meeting at dockside Maxine goes home and starts to feel ill, the sickness from the release finally caught up to her.
+During her sick days away she's able to keep in touch with Kurt and finds out that the merge is still not done and the Data Hub team is making great progress on their smaller containerized environment.
+Later in the week she starts trolling through open dev tickets to see if she can find a common thread for a priority ask.
+She stumbles on multiple seasonal bundle tickets that did not get completed in time to be useful.
+She then finds a ticket from Maggie, the senior director of products, asking for the ability to create these bundles skus and associated discounts through the UI with one screen which would make all of these bundle tickets obsolete.
+She sends what she's found off to Kurt for safe keeping and to pull at the thread more.

+Once the weekend is over Maxine is feeling better and is back to work on Monday.
+The team worked all through the weekend to get the Data Hub environments up and running so not only the QA team can use them to test but the dev team can use them to write code against.
+They celebrate the big win on how much time they can save only to realize the value will not be seen by the business because they still cannot promote these faster code changes into production without the overgrown nanny state of checks and balances in the organization.
+In order to make a change to that process they need to get approval from the "TEP-LARB" (Technology Evaluation Process - Lead Architecture Review Board) which is notorious for never approving anything.
+Everyone feels deflated but seems willing to at least make an effort at submitting their proposal through this process.
+That is until Maxine suggests that they run their entire environment themselves.
+All of the production servers, deployments, and maintenance would be their team's responsibility.
+This would allow them to continue to automate their CI/CD pipeline in a way that would deliver that newfound value to the business as well.
+They decided this is an acceptable plan B should the "TEP-LARB" do what they expect it to do.

+Later in the day Maxine and Tom finish resolving another issue and decide to head over to the QA building again to help them test it and see how things are going.
+When they get over there they find Purna and Cranky Dave testing a feature that's been delayed twice before because of simple config issues that take too long to fix and promote in their old process because they didn't want to delay the other features in the release.
+This surplus inventory functionality that allows them to send inventory that's not selling in the store back to the warehouse to be sold at a discount on the ecommerce site.
+They tell her to go check out what Adam and Shannon are doing in the conference room.
+What they're doing is wrapping up getting the CI pipeline up and running to build and test code as it's checked in.
+Maxine is ecstatic to see that people are already resolving issues found by tests in a few minutes.

+At the ned of the day The Rebellion once again assembles at Dockside and talk about collocating the develops with the QA team again.
+Everyone is into the idea but facilities says it will take 9 months to get the furniture ordered and have all of the spaces re-organized to meet the requirements of a mocked up layout.
+The team is noticeably disappointed by this but quickly suggest just taking matters into their own hands.
+Dwayne offers to use his truck to go to the office supply store and get the things they need to organize their space the way they want.
+The team is quickly on board with this approach and decides they need soem heavy stuff so facilities isn't tempted to move it all out once it's in place.
+Now they have a plan to integrate the dev and QA teams so they can work more collaboratively, the team is self-organizing much to Maxines delight.

 #### Takeaways

+- Grooming backlogs is important.
+Carrying the psychological weight of unkept promises in the form of tickets that are no longer useful or accurate because too much time has passed can be a difficult thing for a team to bear.
+- Having stable, consistent, lightweight environments for development and testing make the developer experience much easier and productive.
+- Fast feedback from a CI pipeline tightens the feedback loop and makes it easier to resolve issues quickly by developers before they get seen by QA or even in production.
+- Deploying to production early and often shows a tremendous amount of value to business partners, especially when you can take their feedback to new things and implement them quickly.
+The tighter a ticket lifecycle can be the more trust you can build in that relationship.